-(b) Circuits required to be grounded.-All circuits included in rule 300 (a) shall be permanently grounded in accordance with the rules of section 9, except that the following are not required to be grounded: Exceptions.-(1) Circuits on two-wire direct-current systems.
+B. Circuits Required to be Grounded.

+All circuits included in rule 300, A shall be effectively grounded in accordance with the rules of section 9, except that the following are not required to be grounded:

+Exception 1: Circuits on two-wire direct-current systems, provided the system is equipped with a ground detector.